 Citi will not let you downgrade inside the initial 12 months of opening a credit card account, and they will charge at least part of the annual fee on the card if you are downgrading after the fee is applied.

-There are many factors that need to be considered before you decide whether a card is ripe downgrading or should be canceled altogether.
+There are many factors that need to be considered before you decide whether to downgrade or cancel a card.

-We highly recommend talking to a rep to see if there are any promotions or bonuses available before heading down either path and also to explore downgrade options before making the decision to cancel a card as cancellations can sometimes have an adverse effect on your credit score.
+We highly recommend talking to a rep to see if there are any promotions or bonuses available before heading down either path.
+It's also worth exploring downgrade options before making the decision to cancel a card as cancellations can sometimes have an adverse effect on your credit score.

 If you have any questions, please don’t hesitate to reach out.
 We would love to hear from you and if there is anything we’ve missed, let us know in the comments!